Foundation Course in acting

-You should apply for the Foundation in Acting programme in the same way as the BA in Acting, by using the application form on our website.
-You can apply for the Foundation in Acting programme at the same time as the BA in Acting.
-When you audition, the panel will primarily look at you for the BA in Acting but if they don’t feel you are quite ready for the three-year programme, you might be offered a recall to the Foundation in Acting programme.
+You should apply for the Foundation Course in Acting in the same way as the BA in Acting, by using the application form on our website.
+You can apply for the Foundation Course in Acting at the same time as the BA in Acting.
+When you audition, the panel will primarily look at you for the BA in Acting but if they don’t feel you are quite ready for the three-year programme, you might be offered a recall to the Foundation Course in Acting.

 Yes, please just tick the relevant box on the application form.

 6. When is the deadline for application and when do the auditions take place?

 The deadlines and audition dates vary according to each venue.
 If you are looking to audition outside of London, please note that there are a limited number of allotted times for each venue.
 We advise that you apply early to avoid disappointment.
 We do not accept any late applications.